I Want To...

 - Comprehensive osteoporosis assessments and expert evaluations of skeletal disorders

-- On-site DXA bone density scanning (spine, hip, forearm, vertebral fracture assessment) with a certified technologist
+- On-site DXA bone density scanning (spine, hip, forearm, vertebral fracture assessment, trabecular bone score) with a certified technologist

 - On-site bisphosphonate infusions (Reclast, Zometa)

 - On-site subcutaneous denosumab injections (Prolia)

 On-site subcutaneous anabolic therapy injections (romosozumab / Evenity)

 - On-site anabolic therapy (teriparatide / Forteo, abaloparatide / Tymlos) teaching